When Does Group Invariant Learning Survive Spurious Correlations?: Proofs

 \section{Proofs}

-This section contains the following proofs: \ref{prf:4.2} proof for Theorem 4.2; \ref{prf:inv} proof for the statement in Section 4.2 that SFC is sufficient for $f(X)$ to be invariant to the intervention on spurious features; \ref{prf:4.4} proof for Theorem 4.4; \ref{prf:cm} proof for the statement in Section 4.3; \ref{prf:prop} proof for Proposition 4.5; and \ref{prf:5.1} proof for Theorem 5.1.
+This section contains the following proofs: \ref{prf:sec3} proof for the statement in Section 3 on the causal graph; \ref{prf:4.2} proof for Theorem 4.2; \ref{prf:inv} proof for the statement in Section 4.2 that SFC is sufficient for $f(X)$ to be invariant to the intervention on spurious features; \ref{prf:4.4} proof for Theorem 4.4; \ref{prf:cm} proof for the statement in Section 4.3; \ref{prf:prop} proof for Proposition 4.5; and \ref{prf:5.1} proof for Theorem 5.1.